 - Prospect research Web sites link to multiple online resources to learn about a person's giving potential and interests.

-- Foundation Center libraries and some Funding Information Network locations subscribe to the following databases that can be helpful in prospect research (check your nearest location for availability):
+- Candid libraries and some Funding Information Network locations subscribe to the following databases that can be helpful in prospect research (check your nearest location for availability):